Jeromy Koffler, Ed.D., director

 Approximately 95 student-run organizations are recognized by the University, including social clubs, academic honors and professional societies, club sports, service groups, and groups organized for cultural, academic, or special interests.
 As student interests change, the list of clubs changes; the most recent list is updated regularly on the student activities website (www.up.edu/activities).
 Student media include an on-line student newspaper, The Beacon (http://www.upbeacon.com/); a yearbook, The Log (http://www.logyearbook.com/); and a student radio station, KDUP (http://kdup.up.edu).

 The University celebrates cultural differences among students and values multicultural programs that enrich the educational experience for all students.
 OSA provides programs that encourage the sharing of different cultural traditions and values.
-Multicultural programs include: Ohana, the freshman pre-orientation program for multicultural students; UP Connections, a peer mentorship program; Diversity Dialogues Week, a campus wide series of events and campus conversations on relevant topics; and a variety of other campus programs and initiatives that celebrate cultural heritage.
+Multicultural programs include: Ohana, the freshman pre-orientation program for multicultural students; UP Connections, a peer mentorship program; Diversity Dialogues, a campus wide series of events and campus conversations on relevant topics; and other campus programs and initiatives that celebrate cultural heritage.